Acceglio

 Area: 151.53 km²

-Maximum elevation: 3,166m -Mount Sautron
+Maximum elevation: 3,166m - Monte Sautron

-Number of inhabitants: 164 as of 31.12.24
+Number of inhabitants: 164 (as at 31.12.2024)

-Name in dialect: Assèj in Occitan
+Name in dialect: Assèj (Occitan)

 Patron Saint: Santa Maria Assunta (15 August)